calebthebrewer/sa.muel.be-hugo/content/post/recovering-from-a-hacked-wordpress-and-hardening-your-security.markdown

 ## Search and delete infections in your database

+While most infections are usually to be found in the files, hackers could also insert executable and obfuscated code into your database.
+Most often these are XSS injections and WordPress should protect you against them.
+Still, it wouldn't hurt to scan your posts and comments for injected code.

+The easiest way is to connect to your database right away using something like the previously mentioned phpMyAdmin tool.
+Login, open the database and go to the SQL page so you can run some SQL commands.
+The select statements below will show you the posts and comments containing common injections.
+Use a DELETE query (be careful) or the phpMyAdmin GUI to completely delete the found posts and comments.

+# TODO: SELECT statements and links

 ## Using *Exploit Scanner* and *Sucuri Security* to detect further infections

+Most code injections should be gone by now, but there are a few WordPress plugins available to detect everything that's left.

+[Exploit Scanner] scans your files for possible hidden infections.
+Its options allow you to also scan for iframes etc., but they cause a lot of false negatives.

+[Sucuri Security] is a plugin I'd really recommend for any WordPress installation, whether you were hacked or not.
+The plugin allows you to automatically scan for changed files, notify you about any administrative action, easily reinstall every plugin and theme after a hack...

+Take advantage of all possibilities of the free versions of both of them.
+They will make sure that your WordPress is clean and stays clean.

 ## Restoring your website